berenslab/spikefinder_analysis/latex/patrickmineault.md

 \text{s.t. } L(\mu_{ij}, y_{ij}) & \text{ is minimized}
 \end{align*}

 While we've cast this problem in the style of a generalized linear model [@Theis2016-sc], we do not limit ourselves to choices of $g$ which lead to convex optimization problems.
-We examine each component in turn.
+We examine each component in turn[^location].

+[^location]: The code that fits this model can be downloaded at [https://github.com/patrickmineault/spikefinder_submission](https://github.com/patrickmineault/spikefinder_submission)

 ## Basis transformation $g$